 Reading in Key Stage 1

 In Key Stage 1 we are learning to read!
-Our teaching of reading continues with a phonics approach, where systematic, daily, discrete teaching takes place, with opportunities for the children to practice and apply their skills in the context of reading.
-At this stage, we emphasise that reading for fluency is important and by giving children opportunities to re-read familiar books, we build their confidence and they begin to feel like real readers!
+Our teaching of reading continues with a phonics approach, where systematic, daily, discrete phonics teaching takes place, with opportunities for the children to practice and apply their skills in the context of reading.
+Once children can decode, children need to be able to read and recognise words and their meanings accurately and with ease to become fluent readers.

 Children are provided with a reading book that is accurately matched to their phonics level.
 This will allow children to confidently decode the book and recognise all of the common exception words.